1. Education

 • Distinctions: chapter of Phi Beta Kappa for strengths in the liberal arts and sciences; membership in the Association of American Universities for research strengths; attractive 2,000-acre campus; Hoosiers compete in the NCAA Division I Big Ten Conference

-• For acceptance rate, test scores, costs and other information, visit the Indiana University profile
+• For acceptance rate, financial aid, costs and other information, visit the Indiana University profile

 Indiana Wesleyan University